Norma Elizabeth Boyd: Career and later life

 A lifelong learner, over the years Boyd took graduate courses in education and public relations at Columbia University, New York University, University of California at Berkeley, Vermont's Middlebury College Language School, National Autonomous University of Mexico, American University and George Washington University.

 For more than thirty years, Boyd was an educator in public schools in Washington, D.C.
 Boyd would bring student council officers to congressional hearings, to educate them about the political process.
 She retired from teaching in 1948.

 Alpha Kappa Alpha

 Incorporation of the sorority

-At Howard University, Norma Elizabeth Boyd was one of seven sophomore initiates of Alpha Kappa Alpha Sorority in February 1908.
+At Howard University, Norma Elizabeth Boyd was one of seven sophomore initiates of Alpha Kappa Alpha sorority in February 1908.
 She served as Alpha chapter's president at two different times.

-After some sisters left to start a sorority with a different focus, Boyd, Nellie Quander, Julia Evangeline Brooks, Minnie B. Smith, Nellie Pratt Russell, and Ethel Jones Mowbray incorporated Alpha Kappa Alpha on January 29, 1913.
-The dissenters formed another sorority called Delta Sigma Theta Sorority.
+After some sisters reorganized to run a sorority with a different name and symbols, Boyd, Nellie Quander, Julia Evangeline Brooks, Minnie B. Smith, Nellie Pratt Russell, and Ethel Jones Mowbray incorporated Alpha Kappa Alpha on January 29, 1913.